 Sleeping Duck Mattress Review

 The Sleeping Duck mattress lets you swap foam layers for a personalised feel.
 This modular design comes in both medium and firm.
 From there, you can request a soft layer if the mattress is too hard, or a firm layer if it's too soft.
 Side and back sleepers love this feature, since they can adjust for their level of support and body contour.
-However, the Sleeping Duck is more expensive than competing foam mattresses.
+However, our review of the Sleeping Duck found it is more expensive than competing foam mattresses.
 This is likely due to the custom firmness feature and high-quality Australian made foam.
 Recently awarded the top mattress in independent testing by CHOICE, we believe the price may be worth a good night's sleep.

 Inside our review